VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models: Conclusion

 \section{Conclusion}

-Based on the presented analyses and experimental results, \textbf{VLegal-Bench} represents a significant advancement in benchmarking large language models for the Vietnamese legal domain.
-The benchmark effectively addresses a critical gap in existing evaluation frameworks by introducing a \textit{civil-law-oriented, cognition-based benchmark} tailored to Vietnam’s codified legal system.
-Through its rigorous design incorporating hierarchical statutory structures, scenario-based legal tasks, and a Bloom’s taxonomy-driven cognitive framework VLegal-Bench enables a transparent and systematic assessment of LLM capabilities ranging from basic legal recall to advanced legal reasoning.
-The release of a high-quality dataset comprising 10,450 expert-verified samples further strengthens the benchmark’s reproducibility and extensibility to other civil law jurisdictions.
-Experimental findings reveal that while current LLMs perform adequately on low-level cognitive tasks, they continue to struggle with complex legal reasoning and cross-referential statutory interpretation, underscoring inherent limitations in general-purpose models.
-Overall, VLegal-Bench serves not only as a robust evaluation standard, but also as a foundational resource that guides future research and development of more reliable and legally competent large language models for Vietnamese law and other codified legal systems.
+Based on our analyses and experiments, \textbf{VietLegal} advances the evaluation of large language models in the Vietnamese legal domain by introducing a \textit{civil-law-oriented, cognition-based benchmark} tailored to Vietnam’s codified legal system.
+Through hierarchical statutory structures, scenario-based tasks, and a Bloom’s taxonomy-driven framework, it enables systematic assessment from factual recall to complex legal reasoning.
+The release of 10,450 expert-verified samples improves reproducibility and supports extension to other civil law jurisdictions.
+Experiments show that while current LLMs perform well on lower-level tasks, they struggle with advanced reasoning and cross-statutory interpretation, underscoring the limits of general-purpose models.
+Overall, VietLegal provides a robust evaluation standard and a foundation for future research on legally reliable LLMs in Vietnamese and other civil law systems.